 - Swiss Chard

 Trees and Shrubs

-I bought a few bare-root trees back in the spring that have been potted up for a few months.
+I purchased a few bare-root trees in the spring that have been potted up for a few months.
 They’ll be planted this September.
-In my region (6a) we can plant trees and shrubs well into late October.
+In my region (6a), we can plant trees and shrubs well into late October.

 Here are recommended resources for learning how to plant trees and shrubs in the fall, as well as which species are best for fall planting.

 You can begin planting those bulbs that will bloom in spring in September.
 Here are a few tips for success:

 Choose the Best Location